CheatCodeSam/MuuvBoard/README.md

 Muuvboard

 Objective
-Use libraries where needed first, than refactor out as needed.
+Use libraries first, than refactor out as needed.
-If something is too hard, quiet literally just skip it Honestly just write god awful code and fix it later, but make sure to test it.
+If something is too hard, quite literally just skip it Honestly just write god awful code and fix it later, but make sure to test it.

 Todos: